chguenther/python-challenge-1/README.md

                                             tell the customer that his choice was invalid and that quantity was set to 1.
 If customer wants more they need to pick the menu item again. increase counter variable by 1.
                      else
-                        tell the customer that they entered the wrong input and prompt them to pick a valid number from the numbered list of menu categories
+                        tell the customer that they picked an invalid menu category and prompt them to pick a valid menu category
         Loop: while (True)
                 Ask whether the customer wants to order more items
                 Conditional: if (yes)